Fourth television network: Television News Inc.

 After the failure of the United Network in 1967, former ABC Radio president Robert Pauley was briefly retained by United ownership to relaunch the network as a supplier of news and public affairs programming.
 The following year, Pauley briefly pitched a television news service of his own, using the same concept, before being hired by Mutual Broadcasting.
 In 1973, Pauley became the founding chief executive officer for Television News Inc. (TVN), a newsfilm service for stations in the United States and Canada.
 TVN was majority-owned by the Coors Brewing Company, with Visnews as a minority owner, after Joseph Coors was receptive to Pauley's idea of a syndicated news supplier.
 TVN also proposed using the Westar satellite system to transmit programming to affiliates on a full-time basis.

 A political conservative sympathetic to the views of the John Birch Society, Coors viewed TVN as an "alternative" to the established news services of ABC, NBC and CBS, which he deemed to be "liberal" in content.
 Former Nixon administration official Roger Ailes served as an executive for TVN briefly in 1975.
 TVN was shut down in October 1975 after Coors, who had been nominated to the board of the Corporation for Public Broadcasting, was scrutinized over his ownership of TVN and imposing of political beliefs into news content, along with his disdain for public broadcasting.
 Coors's CPB board nomination was rejected by the U.S. Senate on the same day that TVN closed.

 Paramount Television Service

 In 1977, Paramount Pictures made tentative plans to launch the Paramount Television Service, or Paramount Programming Service, a new fourth television network.
 Paramount also purchased HTN, including its satellite time.
 Set to launch in April 1978, it would have initially consisted of only one night a week of programming for three hours, with 30 Movies of the Week that would have followed Star Trek: Phase II on Saturday nights.
-PTVS was delayed until the 1978–79 season due to advertisers that were cautious of purchasing commercial slots on the planned network.
+PTS/PMTS was delayed until the 1978–79 season due to advertisers that were cautious of purchasing commercial slots on the planned network.
 This plan was aborted when executives decided the venture would be too costly, with no guarantee of profitability.